Realbenjizo/SQL-Essentials-for-Data-Analysis-A-50-Day-Hands-on-Challenge-Book-Go-From-Beginner-to-Pro-files/README.md

-# SQL Essentials for Data Analysis – 50 Days of Practice (Companion Files)
+# SQL Essentials for Data Analysis: A 50-Day Hands-on Challenge Book (Go From Beginner to Pro)  (Companion Files)

 Welcome! 👋
 This repository contains all the companion files, datasets, and solutions used in the book **"SQL Essentials for Data Analysis: A 50-Day Hands-on Challenge Book."**